 image: Anna Rathbone

-Responding to Arnolfini’s current exhibitions, A Picture of Health and Jo Spence: From Fairy Tales to Phototherapy, four Young Creatives from Rising Arts Agency will be sharing their creative wellbeing practices to help you through the half term and beyond.
+Responding to Arnolfini’s current exhibitions, A Picture of Health and Jo Spence: From Fairy Tales to Phototherapy, four Young Creatives from Rising Arts Agency share their creative wellbeing practices to help you through the half term and beyond.

 Anna Rathbone: A Map Made By Stitching

-In this workshop we will be creating a collective map using embroidery and stitching the routes that you take around your home.
+In this workshop Anna invited Arnolfini audiences to create a collective map using embroidery and stitching the routes that they take around their home.

 Materials needed: a square of preferably plain fabric that is 21cm by 21cm (that’s the biggest square you can get from an A4 sheet of paper if you want to use that as a guide) and a needle and thread, preferably embroidery thread so that it will be thick enough to see.
 Leave a 1cm border around the edge as a seam allowance.